nixworks/public/news/2010/07/20/index.md

 ##### Prime Minister of Russia
 ### [Prime Minister of Russia Vladimir Putin announces the country is to invest $800 million into a new spaceport near Uglegorsk in the Far East. ](/news/2010/07/20/prime-minister-of-russia-vladimir-putin-announces-the-country-is-to-invest-800-million-into-a-new-spaceport-near-uglegorsk-in-the-far-east.md)
-_Context: spaceport, Prime Minister of Russia, Uglegorsk, Vladimir Putin, Far East_
+_Context: Far East, spaceport, Prime Minister of Russia, Vladimir Putin, Uglegorsk_

 ##### French
 ### [French footballers Franck Ribery and Karim Benzema are placed under formal judicial investigation for soliciting sex with an underage prostitute. ](/news/2010/07/20/french-footballers-franck-riba-c-ry-and-karim-benzema-are-placed-under-formal-judicial-investigation-for-soliciting-sex-with-an-underage-prost.md)